Hemistone/diffvg/docs/bezier_splatting.md

-# Bézier Splatting for Fast and Differentiable Vector Graphics (Notes for neo-diffvg)
+# Bézier Splatting for Fast and Differentiable Vector Graphics (Notes for modern diffvg)

-This document summarizes the paper “Bézier Splatting for Fast and Differentiable Vector Graphics Rendering” (arXiv:2503.16424) with the core equations and implementation details relevant to integrating Bézier Splatting into neo-diffvg while maintaining pydiffvg API parity.
+This document summarizes the paper “Bézier Splatting for Fast and Differentiable Vector Graphics Rendering” (arXiv:2503.16424) with the core equations and implementation details relevant to integrating Bézier Splatting into diffvg project.

-> Legacy note: early drafts targeted the JAX prototype (`jaxdiffvg` branch).
-This revision aligns the guidance with the PyTorch backend while keeping that branch for archival reference.
+> Context: The first revision of this memo targeted the JAX prototype (`jaxdiffvg`) and the Python/Triton renderer (`neo-diffvg`).
+This updated version describes how the technique maps onto the current C++/CUDA diffvg backend that is surfaced to Python through pybind11.

 ## Overview